10up/ElasticPressLabs/README.md

 4. Settings to change the version of the search algorithm between default, 3.5, and 4.0.
 ![](/.wordpress-org/screenshot-4.png)

-5. Settings to index External content.
+5. Settings to index external content.
 ![](/.wordpress-org/screenshot-5.png)

 ## Support Level